ishandutta2007/astrosaas/README.md

 - New color palette
 - New font: Geist
 - Remove FAQ and moved it to new section
-- Remove AlpineJS and added vainilla JS
+- Remove AlpineJS and added vanilla JS
 ---

 ## Components